polkadot-developers/polkadot-docs/develop/application-devs/smart-contracts/smart-contracts.md

 ## Building a Smart Contract

-The relay chain does not natively support smart contracts.
+The relay chain doesn't natively support smart contracts.
 However, since the parachains that connect to can support arbitrary state transitions, they support smart contracts.

 The Polkadot SDK presently supports smart contracts out-of-the-box in several ways: